iter8-tools/iter8/mkdocs/docs/getting-started/your-first-experiment.md

 ## 2. Launch experiment
 We will load test the HTTP service whose URL (`url`) is https://httpbin.org/get.

-The `iter8 launch` command downloads the `load-test-http` [experiment chart](concepts.md#experiment-chart) from [Iter8 hub](concepts.md#iter8-hub), combines the chart with values to generate the `experiment.yaml` file, runs the experiment, and writes results into the `result.yaml` file.
-Launch the experiment as follows.
+The `iter8 launch` command downloads an [experiment chart](concepts.md#experiment-chart) from [Iter8 hub](concepts.md#iter8-hub), combines the chart with values to generate the `experiment.yaml` file, runs the experiment, and writes results into the `result.yaml` file.
+Launch the load test experiment as follows.

 ```shell
 iter8 launch -c load-test-http --set url=https://httpbin.org/get
 ```

 ## 3. View report
-View a report of the experiment in HTML or text formats as follows.
+View a report containing the metrics collected during this experiment in HTML or text formats as follows.

 === "HTML"
     ```shell